-As you may already know Paleo baking is harder than most of the types of baking since we can’t use a lot of the traditional baking ingredients.
-This difficulty doesn’t mean you still can’t make some excellent tasting baked goods.
+As you may already know Paleo baking is harder than usual since we can’t use a lot of the traditional baking ingredients.
+This difficulty doesn’t mean you can’t make some excellent tasting baked goods.

-These moist paleo blueberry muffins are just simply to die for.
+These moist paleo friendly blueberry muffins are an exception and are just so delicious.
 They’re pretty easy to quickly whip up and get ready for your next dessert or snack.

-This mixture will work both in a small or large muffin tray.
+This muffin mixture will work in either a small or large muffin tray.
 Personally, I prefer smaller muffins rather than large.
-Just make sure you either use muffin papers or grease the tray before putting the mixture into the tray.
+Just make sure you either use muffin papers or grease the tray before distributing the mixture into the muffin tin.

 You will also notice that we use tapioca starch in this recipe.
 If you want to learn more about why tapioca starch is paleo friendly, then be sure to check out our guide.